alphagov/govuk_template/README.md

 This is versioned following [Semantic Versioning](http://semver.org).

+## Previewing the template

+You can [view a collection of auto-generated examples](http://alphagov.github.io/govuk_template/) of the current govuk_template release, which show how you can use the template.

 ## Requirements

 The Ruby language (1.9.3+), the build tool [Rake](http://rake.rubyforge.org/) & the dependancy management tool [Bundler](http://bundler.io/)